 Put that heat loss going right up your chimney back into your room, where it belongs.
 The fireplace, on its own, is only half of an efficient heating solution.

-heat into the room.
+room.
 Coping methods -

 costly heating systems - are typically integrated during construction.